tarwn/lessthandot-hugo/blogs/content/posts/2012-11-28-utilizing-sql-server-reports-from.md

 All the information in the report is great but it doesn’t do much good if it cannot easily get back to you or become mobile.
 Luckily, the report(s) can quickly be saved to a few common formats.

-Right click an area in the report and scroll to export&#8211;>PDF
+Right click an area in the report and scroll to export–>PDF

 ![][3]